alina-yur/alina-yur/README.md

 I'm a developer advocate for the awesome [GraalVM 🐰](https://github.com/oracle/graal) at [Oracle](https://github.com/oracle).
 I create sample projects, write blog posts, speak at conferences, and collaborate with our open source community.
 I love traveling, working out, reading fiction, learning new things, and talking to people :)

 For speaking & content engagements, you can get in touch with me anywhere on social, such as on [Twitter](https://x.com/alina_yurenko) or [BlueSky](https://bsky.app/profile/alina-yurenko.bsky.social).
-Below you can find some of my work.

 ## Upcoming talks ✈️

 * 🇳🇱 [Voxxed Days Amsterdam](https://amsterdam.voxxeddays.com/) (Voxxed Days Amsterdam, The Netherlands, 1-2 April, 2026)